-Covering a vast area in north-western Tanzania, the Serengeti National Park is an absolute must-see.
-With over 70 mammals, including huge populations of lion and other predators and over 500 bird species, this is wildlife-viewing paradise.
-Over and above the incredible Great Migration that moves through the area seasonally, it’s an incredibly beautiful park with diverse flora and fauna.
+Covering a vast area in northwestern Tanzania, the Serengeti National Park is an absolute bucket-list destination.
+With over 70 mammals, including huge populations of lions and other predators and over 500 bird species, this is a wildlife viewing paradise.
+Beyond the incredible Great Wildebeest Migration that moves through the area seasonally, the Serengeti is an incredibly beautiful park with diverse flora and fauna.

-- ∞The Great Migration
+- The Great Wildebeest Migration

-- ∞Vast numbers of wildebeest and antelope
+- Vast numbers of wildebeest and antelope

-- ∞Wide range of accommodation available
+- Wide range of accommodation available

-- ∞Many activities, including hot air balloon flights over the game-filled plains
+- Many activities including hot air balloon flights over the game filled plains

-- ∞One of the Seven Natural Wonders of the World
+- One of the Seven Natural Wonders of the World

-The Great Migration
+The Great Wildebeest Migration

-Most famous for the Great Migration, it is a mistake to think that this happens in a tiny window each year (that is just the dramatic river crossings at Grumeti and Mara).
-In fact, the migration happens all year, as over a million wildebeest, hundreds of thousands of zebra and antelope follow a circular route in search of good water and grazing.
+Most famous for the Great Migration, it is a mistake to think that this event happens in a tiny window each year with the dramatic river crossings at Grumeti and Mara.
+In fact, the migration takes place all year long with over a million wildebeest, hundreds of thousands of zebra and antelope following an ancient pattern in search of water and grazing.

-Things to See and Do in Serengeti
+Things to see and do in Serengeti

-- Day game-drives
+- Day game drives

 - Witness the Great Migration

-- Spot the Big Five, and many more
+- Spot the Big Five and many more

 - Hot air balloon flights over the plains at dawn